t-cav/GitHub-pages-deploy/README.md

 ---

+### 2. File Structure
+The file structure is very important when deploying a site to GitHub Pages.
+Follow the exact structure above and/or play the video below to learn how to set up the folders and files.

+---

 ### 3. Deploying Step-by-Step
 Once everything needed is installed, and your file structure is correct, run these commands: </br>